zengf15/Contract/contract.md

     below.
 4. Complete a “Satisfactory” presentation based on the strongest of the two unessays.
 10 minutes total in length.
+5. Extensions are negotiable based on circumstances (including but not limited to, being sick, schedule conflicts, etc.).

 ## SCHEDULE